frankcaron/stormpath-java-frameworkless-prefab-front-gate/README.md

 The application's design relies on plain old Java Servlets and Filters.
 The project's web.xml file maps out HTTP requests to the various controllers.

-The *APICommunicator* controller is the chief shared resource for all of the other controllers.
-It is responsible for handling all of the instantiation and resource management of Stormpath SDK objects, most importantly the client.
-It also reads from the
+The `APICommunicator` controller is the chief shared resource for all of the other controllers.
+It is the singleton responsible for handling all of the instantiation and resource management of Stormpath SDK objects, most importantly the client.
+It also reads from the external properties file.

 The rest of the controllers are clearly demarketed: